mosaicnetworks/babble/docs/fastsync.rst

 A Root is a data structure containing condensed information about the ancestors of the first Events to be added to the Hashgraph.
-Each participant has a Root, containing a *SelfParent* - the direct ancestor of the first Event for the corresponding participant - and *Others* - a map of Event hashes to the corresponding Other-Parents.
+Each participant has a Root, containing a *Head* - the direct ancestor of the first Event for the corresponding participant - and *Past* - a map of older Events.
 These parents are instances of the **RootEvent**  object, which is a minimal version of the Hashgraph Event.
 RootEvents contain information about the Index, Round, and LamportTimestamp of the corresponding Events.
-RootEvents also contain a NextRound field which helps in calculating the rounds of direct descendants.
+Roots also contain a map of Precomputed Events, which helps in consensus computations in a Reset Hashgraph.

+What matters is that every participant computes the same Roots, and that Roots contain sufficient information to keep inserting Events in a Reset hashgraph and compute a consensus order.

 ::

 type Root struct {
-    SelfParent RootEvent
+	Head        string
+	Past        map[string]RootEvent
-    Others     map[string]RootEvent
+	Precomputed map[string]RootEvent

+	...private fields not shown...
 }

 type RootEvent struct {
 	Hash             string
-    CreatorID        int
+	CreatorID        uint32
 	Index            int
+	Round            int
 	LamportTimestamp int
-    Round            int
-    NextRound        int
 }

 Algorithm Updates
 -----------------